-- 6.1.
-Operator route planning shall take account of all relevant information in the assessment of intended routes or areas of operations, including the following: - a.
-The nature of the terrain to be overflown, including the potential for carrying out a safe forced landing in the event of an engine failure or major malfunction; - b.
-Weather information, including seasonal and other adverse meteorological influences that may affect the flight; and - c.
-Other criteria and limitations as specified by the Director General of Civil Aviation. - 6.2.
-An operator shall identify aerodromes or safe forced landing areas available for use in the event of engine failure, and the position of these shall be programmed into the area navigation system.
+- b) Weather information, including seasonal and other adverse meteorological influences that may affect the flight; and - c) Other criteria and limitations as specified by the DGCA. - 6.2.
+The AOC holder shall identify aerodromes or safe forced landing areas available for use in the event of engine failure, and the position of these shall be programmed into the area navigation system.

-Note 1. -A 'safe' forced landing in this context means a landing in an area at which it can reasonably be expected that it will not lead to serious injury or loss of life, even though the aeroplane may incur extensive damage.
+A 'safe' forced landing in this context means a landing in an area at which it can reasonably be expected that it will not lead to serious injury or loss of life, even though the aeroplane may incur extensive damage.

-Note 2.- Operation over routes and in weather conditions that permit a safe forced landing in the event of an engine failure, as specified in 1.2, of this IS is not required by 6.1 and 6.2 for aeroplanes approved in accordance with Paragraph 4 of this IS.
+Operation over routes and in weather conditions that permit a safe forced landing in the event of an engine failure, as specified in 1.2, of this IS is not required by Appendix 2, 6.1 and 6.2 for aeroplanes approved in accordance with Paragraph 4 of this IS.
 The availability of forced landing areas at all points along a route is not specified for these aeroplanes because of the very high engine reliability, additional systems and operational equipment, procedures and training requirements specified in this Appendix.